 Providers and facilities may appeal any payment changes as a result of clinical editing, medical necessity or level of care denials by submitting a Claim Adjustment Request Form (CARF) with the clinical and/or coding rationale explaining why the denial is incorrect.
+The CARF can be accessed on the MVP Provider portal.
 Please make sure to include any medical reports and/or coding documentation that will substantiate the appropriateness of the appeal.
 If documentation was originally submitted with the initial denial, Providers need to send additional supporting documentation with the CARF that may not have been provided with the initial denial.